soyoungkwon/LinearRegression_Connectivity/README.md

  3. Linear regression fit : gain, base will be obtained
  4. Visualize the Linear Regression plot
  5. Visualize the Gain, Base (as a bar plot)

+ In preparation for "Multiplicative and Additive modulation of the connectivity by attention".
+(Soyoung Kwon and Andreas Bartels)